How Much Do ATV Tires Cost – Comparing Different Types

 Tire Size Matters – Bigger Tires Cost More

 Stock ATV tires are typically 25 to 26 inches in diameter and 6-10 inches wide.
-When people are upgrading their tires for better off-road performance, they are usually choosing a bigger tire.
+When people upgrade their tires for better off-road performance, they usually choose a bigger tire.

-It’s generally considered safe to go up one inch in size from stock tires without the risk of causing suspension and driveline issues.
+It’s generally considered safe to go up one or two inches in size from stock tires without the risk of causing suspension and driveline issues.

 Some riders even take it to the extreme and get 32-inch tires for better traction and ground clearance when mudding.

 But when tire size goes up, so does the price.
-A bigger tire’s manufacturing process is generally more complicated and requires more raw materials to be used for each tire.
+A bigger tire’s manufacturing process is generally more complicated and requires more raw materials for each tire.

-When stepping up to beefy 30 to 32-inch mud tires, we find that the price more than double of that a standard size all-terrain tire cost.
+When stepping up to beefy 30 to 32-inch mud tires, the price is more than double that of a standard-size all-terrain tire.

 Style and Type of Tire Drive the Price

-Different types of ATV tires offer different types of features depending on the tire’s intended purpose.
+Different ATV tire types offer different features depending on the tire’s intended purpose.
 Extra or improved features require extra steps to be added to the manufacturing process.
 Each additional step adds to the total cost of the tire.

 All-Terrain tires are what most ATVs come with stock.
 They are designed to offer decent overall performance and not extreme use.
 This is usually reflected in a moderate sales price.